VictoryOfejiro-O/education-for-all-analysis/README.md

 ## Project Overview
+This project is to analyze the donations that come with the following objectives;
 -	Increase the number of donors in our database.
 -	Increase the donation frequency of our donors.
 -	Increase the value of donations in our database.